srinathos/srinathos.github.io/_posts/2025-06-22-hampi-part-one.md

     thumbnail: /images/gallery/hampi-p0/DSC4218-thumb.png
     width: 854
     height: 1280
     caption:  "Many take a bath in the river along with a visit to the adjoining 7th century Virupaksha Temple.
-Here are some kids part of a school excursion.
+Here are some kids who were part of a school excursion.
 Tungabhadra banks, India, 2022"
     alt:  tungha-bliss
   - full: /images/gallery/hampi-p0/DSC4360.png
     thumbnail: /images/gallery/hampi-p0/DSC4360-thumb.png